-With the moral climate of our nation on a declining spiral, many pastors are asking, “Has the time come for more involvement or do I continue sitting on the sidelines watching?”
+With the moral climate of our nation in a declining spiral, many pastors are asking, “Has the time come for more involvement or do I continue sitting on the sidelines watching?”
 I want to encourage you to get involved like never before.
-I have met pastors who have sent their sermons to the IRS, and in the sermon they endorsed a candidate.
+I have met pastors who have sent their sermons to the IRS, and in the sermon, they endorsed a candidate.
 I have met other pastors who from their pulpits preached on the issues and told their congregations what they were going to do.
-I also know pastors who ignore what is going on in the government and preach Biblical messages and trust God to direct the affairs of men.
+I also know pastors who ignore what is going on in the culture and government and preach biblical messages trusting God to direct the affairs of men.
 Each one of these positions is a legitimate position.
-I am not here to argue or debate your position, but I am concerned about our nation and churches, pastors and Christians doing business as usual.
+I am not here to argue or debate your choice, but I am concerned about our nation, churches, pastors, and Christians doing business as usual.

-I do believe it is high time we awake and look to see where our apathy has taken us.
-Our influence in our communities and nation is diminished.
+It is high time we awaken and look to see where our apathy has taken us.
+As Christians, our influence in our communities and nation is diminished.
 There is confusion about where churches stand on the moral issues of our day.
-Pulpits are uncertain and unclear about those same issues.
+Pulpits are often uncertain and unclear about the issues.
 It is time to stand up and speak up about what the Bible says about life, marriage, homosexuality, pornography, etc. I know that you could add a lot more items to the list, but I think that you would agree that we are living in difficult days.

-The comment that I hear the most about pastors and their participation in preaching about these important issues is, “I don’t think the pastor or the church should involve themselves in political business.”
-I am sure that you have heard from others who have shared their reasoning about this matter, but I do want to share with you two simple reasons I choose to speak about these matters.
+The comment that I hear the most about pastors and their participation (or lack thereof) in preaching about these important issues is, “I don’t think the pastor or the church should involve themselves in political business.”
+I am sure that you have heard from others who have shared their reasoning, but I want to share with you two simple reasons I choose to speak about these matters.